KojiOchiai/awaitlist/README.md

 # AwaitList

 **AwaitList** is an asynchronous task scheduler for Python.
 It allows you to manage and wait for tasks based on their scheduled execution times using Python's `asyncio` framework.
+It is designed to perform long polling-like behavior locally.

 ## Features